 A very Dutch Celebration Christmas Wreath

-The Christmas season is already in full swing in Holland as on 5th December St Nicholas (Sinterklass) arrives in Amsterdam with Black Peter (Zwarte Piet) in a boat from Spain, bringing presents and sweets for the children.
-The adults wrap their presents up in an imaginative way for family and friends, rather like our Secret Santa presents.
-You write a poem (Cobi says it can be humorous but not unkind) to highlight the receiver’s personality.
-They sometimes organise a treasure hunt around the house with succinct messages to lead you to your gift.
-Christmas Day is usually a quieter time with a church service and family meal.
+The Christmas season is in full swing in Holland as on 5th December St Nicholas (Sinterklass) arrives in Amsterdam with Black Peter (Zwarte Piet) in a boat from Spain, bringing presents and sweets for the children.
+The adults wrap their presents up for family and friends, rather like Secret Santa presents.
+They write a poem (Cobi says it can be humorous but not unkind) to highlight the receiver’s personality.
+Sometimes there’s a treasure hunt around the house with messages to lead you to your gift.
+Christmas Day is usually a quieter time with a church service and family m

 125g ground almonds

 1 egg (Meryl’s Tip : Since this recipe is cooked in the oven, I’m happy to use a raw egg in the filling.
 Otherwise use Grandma Abson’s Almond Paste recipe and bind the mixture with water and lemon juice)

 Juice of a lemon (If a stronger flavour is preferred, then use more lemon rind).

 Mix all the ingredients in a bowl until it forms a paste.
 Cover and leave to stand for an hour.